 Many plants poisonous to dogs are very common in backyards.
 These toxic time-bombs range from being only mildly toxic (for example, causing vomiting) to being responsible for more serious canine health problems.
 If you wish to err on the safe side, thoroughly research any vegetation, berries, etc. to which your canine friend has access.

+In the case of some plants that pose a danger, only a particular part of the life form in question will be toxic (that is, the seed, leaves, etc.).
 But it is beyond the scope of this article to delve into those details.
 Such questions should be addressed to toxicologists.
 Nor is the following list of plants poisonous to dogs intended in any way to be complete.
 Rather, it is a sampling of the lists of plants poisonous to dogs provided by such organizations as the ASPCA and the Humane Society.
 Consider the list as a springboard to further research.
 Many (but not necessarily all) of the examples on this list are also toxic to cats and humans, as well.

 This list of plants poisonous to dogs has been organized according to type (vines, shrubs, etc.), as an indication of the potential scope of the problem, as well as to make the plant list easier to read.